Diplomatic history of World War II: Allies

 The Allies of World War II began to form in September 1939 when Poland was invaded and Britain and France declared war on Nazi Germany.
 Except for Ireland, which remained neutral throughout the war, the Commonwealth Dominions (Canada, Australia, New Zealand, and South Africa) all declared war alongside Great Britain but no other nations joined their cause.
 The Anglo-French Supreme War Council (SWC), established at the outset, coordinated a joint military strategy.
 It operated until the Battle of France concluded with a successful German invasion in June 1940, after which France surrendered and Britain and its Empire continued the war against Germany.

 The First Inter-Allied Conference took place in London in early June 1941 between the United Kingdom, the four co-belligerent British Dominions (Canada, Australia, New Zealand and South Africa), the eight governments in exile (Belgium, Czechoslovakia, Greece, Luxembourg, the Netherlands, Norway, Poland, Yugoslavia) and Free France.

 The United States developed a secret plan, should it enter the war, to coordinate military objectives and action with the British at a military staff conference in early 1941.
 Through the Lend-Lease Act in March 1941, the US moved away from a position of neutrality and non-interventionism, adopting a policy to provide war materiel to the Allies.
 The Soviet Union, having first cooperated with Germany in invading Poland whilst remaining neutral in the Allied-Axis conflict, entered an alliance with Britain in July 1941 after being invaded by Germany.
 At the Atlantic Conference in August, the U.S. and Britain proposed a Soviet aid conference and set out principles for the post-war world in the Atlantic Charter, to which the other Allies, now including the Soviet Union, agreed to adhere in September.
 After the Japanese attack on Pearl Harbor, the U.S. joined the war in December 1941.
 China had already been in a prolonged war with Japan since the Marco Polo Bridge incident of 1937, and joined the Allies during December 1941.

 The Grand Alliance

 The United States, the United Kingdom, and the Soviet Union formed the "Big Three" Allied powers.
+The Big Three and China were recognized as the "Big Four", acknowledging their central role in prosecuting the war.
 They were in frequent contact through ambassadors, top generals, foreign ministers and special emissaries such as the American Harry Hopkins.
-Relations between the three resulted in the major decisions that shaped the war effort and planned for the postwar world.
+Relations between the four resulted in the major decisions that shaped the war effort and planned for the postwar world.
 Cooperation between the United Kingdom and the United States was especially close and included forming a Combined Chiefs of Staff.

 There were numerous high-level conferences; Churchill attended 14 meetings, Roosevelt 12, and Stalin 5.
 Most visible were the three summit conferences that brought together the three top leaders.
 The Allied policy toward Germany and Japan evolved and developed at these three conferences.